 Your Prime account unlocks access to a bunch of free Prime-exclusive digital content and services, including videos, photos, e-books, gaming, and more.
 Here are some of your online benefits:

 We cut the cord on cable years ago, but still have access to more shows than we could ever watch between Netflix, Prime Video, Disney+, and the free local channels on our Roku TV.
-(Since our Netflix plan went up to $13.99 a month, it’s actually much more expensive than Prime — and streaming is all you get from them.
+(Since our Netflix plan has gone up to $15.49 a month, it’s actually much more expensive than Prime — and streaming is all you get from them.
 You get so many additional benefits with Prime!)

 Prime Video includes movies, shows, and original Prime series that you won’t see on Netflix or elsewhere, and they’re always adding more, including some sports.
 You can stream the WNBA and some MLB on Prime now, for instance.

 Just a few shows and Amazon Originals we’ve watched with our Prime membership recently include:

 - Good Omens

 … and much more.
 Between Prime and our couple other streaming services we barely even bother to touch over-the-air TV any more; the last thing we watched on broadcast TV was the Super Bowl!

 Prime Music includes over two million songs in its on-demand, ad-free music streaming catalog.
 Listen to specific songs or albums, choose from thousands of stations and playlist, and enjoy hands-free listening with Alexa.
 (I listen to Amazon Music constantly on my Echo while I’m working.)

 Free Prime Reading

 Prime Reading is yet another Amazon Prime benefit, although this one is honestly pretty limited.
 Prime members get unlimited access to read over 1000 books, magazines, comics, Kindle singles, and more.
 Prime Reading also includes books with Audible narration, so you can switch seamlessly between reading and listening.